RingCentral API Rate Limits

 What are the specific rate limits associated with my app?

 In addition to our default limits, RingCentral administrators have the ability to modify rate limits on an app-by-app basis in order to better service the unique needs of our developers.
-You can view your app's specific rate limits by logging into the Developer Console, loading your app's dashboard, and clicking "Rate Limits."
+You can view your app's specific rate limits by logging into the Developer Console, loading your app's dashboard, and clicking "Rate Limits".
 That will show you a page similar to the following:

-Within the above presented limits your client application is allowed to send 10 heavy, 40 medium, 50 light and 5 authorization requests per user (RC extension) per minute.
 If you exceed these limitations the server returns the 429 Too Many Requests HTTP error code.
 It means that the client is throttled by the server due to high request rate.
-The retry period (in seconds) after which more requests can be sent, is specified in Retry-After response header.
+The retry period in seconds, after which more requests can be sent, is specified in Retry-After response header.
+Please make sure your app does not send any requests within the penalty interval (60 seconds), or it may stuck in 429 trap forever, since every new request during the penalty interval will restart it.

 How do I detect and respond to my app being throttled?